AkaraChen/nashi/docs/index.md

 🪶 Lightweight: No dependency

-💪 TypeScript: Type is the best document
+💪 Type definition included: Type is the best document

 ⚙️ Modern: Use new JavaScript feature